 We’ll have a daily writing workshop to highlight specific techniques and editorial strategies, and to consider extracts of your work in progress.
-Each writer, depending on the size of the group, will have between two and four tutorials during the week, to discuss how to keep going in order to achieve a finished draft.
+Each writer will have a daily individual 30 minute tutorial, to discuss how to keep going in order to achieve a finished draft.
 We’ll also consider working towards publication.

 Zoë Strachan is the author of three novels: Ever Fallen in Love, Spin Cycle and Negative Space.

 Ever Fallen in Love was shortlisted for the Scottish Mortgage Investment Trust Book Awards and the Green Carnation Prize and nominated for the London Book Awards.
 Negative Space won a Betty Trask Award and was shortlisted for the Saltire First Book of the Year Award.

 Zoë’s short stories and essays have appeared in various magazines and anthologies and been broadcast on BBC Radio.
 She has been UNESCO City of Literature writer-in-residence at the National Museum of Scotland, a Hermann Kesten Stipendiaten, a Hawthornden Fellow, and a Robert Louis Stevenson Fellow.
 In 2011 she undertook a British Council visiting fellowship at the International Writing Program of the University of Iowa and in 2012 she was visiting faculty at Dartmouth College.